-Joint participation by students and faculty in the discovery, examination, and analysis of knowledge in music.
+(3.00 cr.)
+(Fall and Spring, Course Offered Every Year) Joint participation by students and faculty in the discovery, examination, and analysis of knowledge in music.
 The project must meet honors program thesis requirements as well as expectations of the music faculty.
-Open to seniors in the Honors and/or Teaching Fellows Programs only.
+Open to seniors in the Honors and/or Teaching Fel-

+(1.00-3.00 cr.)
 MUS-499 Research in Music

 (Fall and Spring, Course Offered Every Year) Open to junior and senior music majors or others with permission.
 In conjunction with a music faculty mentor, the student will formulate and execute an original research project at an advanced level of complexity culminating in a paper and a presentation.
 A research proposal form completed by the student and faculty mentor is required for registration.
 May be repeated for credit for a total of six semester hours.
-Prerequisites: MUS-203 and 4 credits from courses MUS-310, MUS311, MUS-312, MUS-313.
+Prerequisites: MUS-203 and 4 credits from courses MUS-315, MUS-316.